Financial Literacy Tour

 Students who do not receive this message early often drop out of college and return to the same cycle of financial irresponsibility as their parents.
 Children from lower income households and un-banked families are especially at risk.

 We seek corporate sponsorships to fund our FinLit Tour.
-Our sponsors include Raymond James, United Way, US Bank, The Millstone Evans Group of Raymond James, First Interstate Bank, The Nebraska Council of Economic Education, The Page Group of Raymond James and Church and Box Planning Group of Raymond James.
+Our sponsors include Raymond James, United Way, The Millstone Evans Group of Raymond James, First Interstate Bank, and the Nebraska Council of Economic Education.

 When corporate sponsorship funds are not available, and there is little or no school budget, our program is funded by Funding the Future, Inc. Funding the Future (FTF) has goals that are similar to our FinLit Tour, and it has been active in ensuring we are able to perform whenever there is an opportunity for presenting our program to students.